Bedrock

 3D geospatial databases for ground investigation data are like USB-C for electronic devices.

-Bedrock is the company that develops bedrock-ge
+Bedrock is the company that develop bedrock-ge

 Each GI investigation necessarily has a location.
 Yet it is often not treated as such.
 By assigning (3D) geospatial geometry to each of the GI locations, in-situ tests and samples, the GI data becomes a geospatial database.
 This lets you bridge the gap between specialized GI data formats and the wider world of geospatial tools and standards.